-- 6.1 A lottery is unlawful unless it is run in accordance with an Operating Licence issued by the Gambling Commission or is exempt. - A Small Society Lottery is an exempt lottery and must be registered with the Licensing Authority. - 6.2 Local authorities may promote a lottery for the benefit of the community under an operating licence issued by the Gambling Commission. - 6.3 Appendix K contains further information concerning lotteries, generally, and requirements for registration.
+- 6.1 A lottery is unlawful unless it is run in accordance with an Operating Licence issued by the Gambling Commission, or is exempt from such a licence.

+- 6.2 There are 4 types of exempt lottery: -

+- An Incidental Non commercial Lottery

+- A Private Lottery

+- A Customer Lottery

+- A Small Society Lottery

+- 6.3 A Small Society Lottery must be registered with the Licensing Authority.

+- 6.4 Local authorities may promote a lottery for the benefit of the community under an operating licence issued by the Gambling Commission.

+- 6.5 Appendix K contains further information concerning lotteries, generally, and requirements for registration.